 Scientific conclusions predict that when consumed by humans, it can increase “motor” ability of seniors (physical movement potential) like the capability to do more exercise.

-Thus IGF-1 mechanism pathway , when combined with Dopaminergic and other pathways is one of the best strategy of anti aging, preventing muscle loss and to remain active during the later years and to naturally increase HGH in the body.
+Thus IGF-1 mechanism pathway , when combined with Dopamine mechanism (no. 2 on this list of mechanisms) and other pathways is one of the best strategy of anti aging, preventing muscle loss and to remain active during the later years and to naturally increase HGH in the body.

 Another compound having IGF-1 is Colostrum.